-For level 4 apprentices a completion certificate for the Combined qualification (B1) for the pathway (to also verify completion of ERR).
+For both Level 3 and 4 apprentices a completion certificate for the Combined qualification (B1) for the pathway (to also verify the completion of ERR).

-For level 3 and 4 pathways:
+For Level 3 and 4 pathways:

-- Evidence of achievement of Essential Skills Wales; - · Reflective notes on induction, mentoring, reviews and pastoral care activities; - Completion and sign-off of ERR form.
+- Evidence of achievement of Essential Skills Wales; - Reflective notes on induction, mentoring, reviews and pastoral care activities; - · Completion and sign-off of ERR form.